mathpl/logmetrics/README.md

     },

     # Histogram sampler parameters.
 See Exponential Decay in http://dimacs.rutgers.edu/~graham/pubs/papers/fwddecay.pdf
+	# Size of the samplers, has the most effet on memory used when using histograms.
+Defaults to 256.
-    histogram_size: 1024,
+    histogram_size: 256,
     histogram_alpha_decay: 0.15,
-    histogram_rescale_threshold_min: 10,
+    histogram_rescale_threshold_min: 60,

-    #Interval for EWMA calculation when no new data has been parsed for a key
+    # Interval in sec for EWMA calculation when no new data has been parsed for a key.
+Defaults to 30.
-    ewma_interval: 60,
+    ewma_interval: 30,

+    # Enable removal of metrics that haven't been updated for X amount of time.
+Defaults to false.
+	stale_removal: true,

-    #Metric will be dropped if no new update has been receive within that time
+	# Metric will be dropped if no new update has been receive within that time
     stale_treshold_min: 15,

+	# Send metric even if it hasn't changed.
+Useful for near real-time graphs.
+Defaults to false.
+	send_duplicates: true,

-    #Split workload on multiple go routines to scale across cpus
+    # Split workload on multiple go routines to scale across cpus
     goroutines: 1,

-    #Poll the file instead of using inotify.
+    # Poll the file instead of using inotify.
 Defaults to false.
+	# Last I checked it leaks FD on log rotation, be careful.
-    poll_file: false
+    poll_file: true,

     #Push data to TSD every X seconds.
 Default to 15.
     interval: 15,